anders-biostat/jrc/cran-comments.md

 This is a new version of the package.
 It adds a function to block the R session and listen to the server.
 It is needed to use jrc apps, for instance, in Jupyter Notebooks or in other cases, where the R session is not interactive.

+Regarding the auto-check issues at https://www.stats.ox.ac.uk/pub/bdr/donttest/jrc.out

+I've replaced all donttest examples with dontrun and added a comment for the users that one needs a browser to run the code.

+  >> Dear CRAN Team,

+  >> The error occurs because all the provided examples require a browser to be installed, which is not always the case for automated checks.
+The examples are checked locally (manually in RStudio and with R CMD check --run-donttest).
+Also, they work when testing for Windows platform with rhub, or check_win_devel.
+In other cases (rhub Ubuntu and Fedora) I set _R_CHECK_DONTTEST_EXAMPLES_=FALSE.
+Should I do something like that for the CRAN auto-check?
+Or maybe replace donttest with dontrun?

+  >Yes, please \dontrun{} plus an exlplanation as comment.
+  >Or perhaps protect by if(interactive()) in case it should only run for users working interactivbely with the package.

+  >Best,
+  >Uwe Ligges

 ## Test environments
 * local Ubuntu 23.04, R 4.2.2
 * win-builder: R-devel